-- Review of local, state and federal regulations and Land Use Board of Appeal (LUBA) decisions concerning significant natural resources.
+- Review of state regulations and Land Use Board of Appeal (LUBA) decisions about significant natural resources.

-- Review of the background of the County’s natural resource inventory, program and regulations
+- Historical review of our Goal 5 natural resource inventory, program and regulations.

-- Review of development review decisions involving significant natural resources locations.
+- Review of land use decisions involving significant natural resources.